FusionOS-Bot/vubuntu/README.md

      -d -p 8080:9870 \
      vital987/vubuntu:latest
    * noVNC Web-UI will be accessible on port **8080**

+## **Some More Info About Self Backup Feature And Rclone Feature :**
+ * 1- A Backup Of The Current State Of The VPS, Would Be Taken, And Saved To The CLoud(Which Could Be G-Drive, Onedrive, or any service that supports rclone).
+ * 2- This Backup Would Essentially Run Every 30min and Keep The App-Data(and Some Additional Folders) in Sync Always.
+This Is done by taking a backup of `.cache`, `.vscode`, `documents`, `downloads`, `.bashrc`, `.ssh`, `.config` etc; And Uploading Them to the cloud every 30min.
+ * 3- Users Are Free To Choose Which Folders Would be backed-up, However, a default config would be provided, that would backup all possible data.

 ## **Warnings :**
   * [ ! ] **VNC_TITLE & VNC_PASS values should be without spaces.**